Paris cracks down on short-term apartment rentals

 A rush of buying by foreigners looking to profit from the short-term rental market is one of several factors that have driven up Paris property prices at breakneck speed in recent years to stand as some of the costliest real estate anywhere.

-The metropolis is now home to an estimated 20,000 fully furnished apartments rented out to tourists, students and business travellers in breach, according to city hall, of a decades-old and long-overlooked law.
+The metropolis is now home to an estimated 20,000 fully furnished apartments rented out to tourists, students and business travelers in breach, according to city hall, of a decades-old and long-overlooked law.

 Nicol's office has begun sending out letters warning owners that renting out residential apartments for less than a year at a time -- or nine months if the occupant is a student -- violates the law and could lead to prosecution.